lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 If the player throws cinque ace, and has no man on his cinque, he can, if he wishes, play up an ace from his cinque point and bear the cinque from his quatre point.
-If, on the contrary, the player throws an ace, and his ace point is un- occupied, he may play up the ace.
+If, on the contrary, the player throws an ace, and his ace point is unoccupied, he may play up the ace.

 Here, as in the earlicr stage of the game, doublets entitle the player to play up, or bear, four men.

-If, after the player has begun bearing his men, he hits a blot he must enter on his adversary’s inner table, and he cannot bear any more men until this one taken up has been carried in- to his own inner table.
+If, after the player has begun bearing his men, he hits a blot he must enter on his adversary’s inner table, and he cannot bear any more men until this one taken up has been carried into his own inner table.

 In bearing, should the opponent be waiting to enter any of his men which have been hit, care should be taken to leave no